sshepar2/vasp/README.md

 ### psinks.m

 Matlab script used to plot real space wave functions from a text file created from the WAVECAR file.

+Two text files which can be used with the Matlab script are provided under vasp/examples/ GC1501.txt
+GC111.txt

 ### locpot.m